davidkunio/GetCleanData_Project/README.md

 About the script and the tidy dataset
 -------------------------------------
 I created a script called run_analysis.R which will merge the test and training sets together.
-Prerequisites for this script:

-1. the UCI HAR Dataset must be extracted and..
-2. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset"

 After merging testing and training, labels are added and only columns that have to do with mean and standard deviation are kept.